Shilish/Mr.Crown/README.md

 # **Mr. 👑**

 A Multipurpose Discord bot.
-This is the only bot you'll need for your magnifecent discord server.
+This is the only bot you'll need for your magnifiecent discord server.
 All Features/Commands are fully free, meaning no paid tier.

 Prefix-**`!`** or Slash Commands are supported.